 ***** THE LECTURES ARE TRANSLATED INTO pdf FILES for both the slides (1 to-a page) and the summaries (6 to-a-page).

-***** In addition to the overhead summaries, the lecturer's own notes that guide what he says are included this year for most sections of the course (in pdf format).
-Views expressed in these notes are his personal views.
+***** In addition to the overhead summaries, course notes are included for most sections of the course (in pdf format).
+Views expressed in these notes are personal views.

 The BBC weather pages contain the Aberdeen 5-day forecast, an interesting overlay of forecast weather on the NE Scotland map, local conditions, the current pressure chart, a video of the day's TV forecast and access to weather on a European and world stage.
 The Met office offer a new look 7-day Aberdeen forecast.
 Met Office pressure charts over the next 72 hours can be seen on another Met Office page, with an animation arrow beneath the chart.
-Their 'nowcast' Grampian Region rain radar is useful.
+Their rain radar is useful, the image can be zoomed in or out to localise the underlying map.
 The Met Office also has summary pages on the science behind the creation of forecasts on different timescales.

 Metcheck offers a user friendly layout that can be customised to your postcode (and they have many links besides) but in my experience their forecasts seem to err on the pessimistic side.

 Wunderground has a map that shows the Aberdeen locality with local weather stations marked.
 Click on an icon and further weather information from that station shows, including current weather and the 10-day forecast in symbols and words.